syncfusion-content/winui-docs/winui/TreeView/drag-and-drop.md

 ## Customizing the drag and drop operation

-### Disable dragging of certain items in WPF TreeView
+### Disable dragging of certain items in WinUI TreeView

 You can restrict the dragging of certain nodes in SfTreeView by using the  [SfTreeView.ItemDragStarting](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_ItemDragStarting) event.